If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 You’ll first select your stitch with the dial on the front of the machine.
 The only way to alter stitch length or width is to change the stitch selection.
 Lowering and raising the needle manually is done with the handwheel on the right of the sewing machine.

-If you need to adjust your tension to make sure your stitches are even, you’ll do this with a knob on the front of the sewing machine.
+If you need to adjust your tension to ensure your stitches are even, you’ll do this with a knob on the front of the sewing machine.
 Increasing the tension number increases thread tension and vice versa.

 When you’re ready to begin sewing, you’ll use the foot pedal to start.
 A lever on the front of the sewing machine under the stitch dial will reverse stitch when pressed.
 I think this lever is in a pretty awkward place on the sewing machine personally.
 When I’m sewing, I want to move my hands the least distance from where I’m guiding my fabric.
 Thus, I prefer a reverse lever or button directly above the workspace.